 Best Payment Gateway for WordPress

-Choosing the right payment gateway for your business can be harder than it appears.
-Depending on where your business is located and what you are selling, you’ll be subject to different rules governing WordPress payment processing.
+Choosing the right payment gateway for your business can be more complex than it appears.
+Depending on where your business is located and what you are selling, you'll be subject to different rules governing WordPress payment processing.
 If you want to choose the best WordPress credit card payment plugin, ask yourself the following questions:

 Which payment types do you handle?

-Keep in mind that credit cards usually charge a higher transaction fee than debit cards do, so having a minimum price for credit card purchases is recommended to avoid losing money on transaction fees.
+Remember that credit cards usually charge a higher transaction fee than debit cards do, so having a minimum price for credit card purchases is recommended to avoid losing money on transaction fees.
 In addition to credit cards, many e-commerce sites use payment methods like GooglePay and Paypal.
 You will want to explore such options.
 Lastly, if you charge subscriptions, your WordPress payment plugin should be able to handle recurring payments as well as one-time ones.

 Which countries do you sell to?